Tony Orlando: Late 1970s onwards

 Along with the fame, Orlando had personal battles in the 1970s.
 He was briefly addicted to cocaine, and battled both weight gain and depression.
 In 1977, due to the death of his sister and the suicide of Orlando's close friend, comedian Freddie Prinze, Orlando had a breakdown and retired from singing.
 He was briefly institutionalized, but returned to television with an NBC comeback special.
 From then, he continued as a solo artist, charting with two singles – the dance hit "Don't Let Go" in 1978 and "Sweets for My Sweet" in 1979.
 In the 1980s, he was a dominant force in Las Vegas, headlining various hotels with sold-out audiences.

 Tony Orlando was the subject of a song by the American indie rock band Yo La Tengo on their album And Then Nothing Turned Itself Inside-Out, titled "Let's Save Tony Orlando's House", named after one of the many previous film and television roles of The Simpsons character Troy McClure.

 Orlando continued primarily as a solo singer, performing on tour and regularly in Las Vegas and Branson, Missouri.
-He hosted the New York City portions of the MDA Labor Day Telethon on WNEW/WNYW and WWOR-TV from the 1980s to 2011, leaving in response to Jerry Lewis' firing from the Muscular Dystrophy Association.
+He hosted the New York City portions of the MDA Labor Day Telethon on WNEW/WNYW and WWOR-TV from 1980 to 2011, leaving in response to Jerry Lewis' firing from the Muscular Dystrophy Association.

 In 2020, Orlando began hosting a Saturday night oldies program for WABC Radio as the New York City station partially restored its music format.
 Orlando retired from performing on the road, in concert in 2024, after sixty-four years.
 Hopkins and Wilson joined him on stage.
 He shifted his focus to movies, Broadway, streaming new product, and writing his next book.